Delivered by Steve Baguley – Education and Community Lead.

-This training course aims to embed in practice some of the findings of the NWG’s report into transitional support for CSE victims and complement our transition benchmarking tool which is designed to ensure an improved strategic response to the issue.
+This training course aims to embed in practice some of the findings of the NWG’s report into transitional support for Child Exploitation victims and complement our transition benchmarking tool which is designed to ensure an improved strategic response to the issue.
 Delegates will develop approaches to working with older children in preparation for transition and be provided with insight into adolescent brain development to better inform their practice.
 The training will support understanding and the implementation of relevant legislation and practice guidance surrounding transition.
-Delegates will be provided with guidance on planning for transition and bridging the gap between Adult and Children’s Services, as well as working with CSE victims into adulthood.
+Delegates will be provided with guidance on planning for transition and bridging the gap between Adult and Children’s Services, as well as working with exploitation victims into adulthood.

 By the end of the course delegates will be able to;